troglobit/myLinux/README.md

 relatively clean and vanilla, the intent is to keep it as close to upstream sources as possible.

-Currently TroglOS targets an *ARM Versatile PB* devboard with Qemu and is only tested on a Ubuntu 64-bit build host, using a [crosstool-NG][1] based [toolchain][2].
+Currently TroglOS supports an *ARM Versatile PB* devboard with Qemu, a Freescale e500 PowerPC, also with Qemu, and Raspberry Pi 2, BCM2836.
+It has only been tested on a Ubuntu 64-bit host, with a [crosstool-NG][1] based [toolchain][2].
 Pull requests for more targets are most welcome!
 :)